 February 7, 2019

-Join us February 19th & 26th as we learn from you how you use and implement the updated Canadian Land Trust Standards and Practices.
+On February 19th & 26th we learned from you how you use and implement the updated Canadian Land Trust Standards and Practices.

 February 19th at the Orillia Library